aaren/notebooks/markdown/piv_data_transform.md

 That's pretty ideal.

-Let's apply it to everything and reshape the data.
+Let's apply it to everything and reshape the data:

 ```python
 t_ = r.t[valid] - front_time.reshape((1, -1, 1))